Kaev/wheelshare-backend/README.md

+# DISCLAIMER
+This entire backend is fully vibecoded.
+I didn't write a single line of code in this project.
+Don't take this project serious, i just wanted to see how well GitHub Copilot works for such a task.

 # Wheelshare Backend

 This is the backend for the Wheelshare app.
 It provides REST endpoints to create and fetch wheels, and uses Socket.IO for real-time spin synchronization between users.